victorezealuma/victorezealuma/README.md

 Effective communication and collaboration skills

 **Looking to:** <br>
-Gain practical experience in a database management role <br>
+Continously progress in my career as an analyst <br>
 Contribute to the optimization and maintenance of existing databases <br>
-Learn from experienced database professionals
+Collaborate with experienced professionals on projects

 **Let's connect!** <br>
 LinkedIn profile - linkedin.com/in/victorebuka007/